Site context9

 The coastal village of Ravenglass is located within the 'High Fell Fringe' landscape character type.
 The village overlooks the 'Estuary and Marsh' landscape character type, which also falls under the 'Intertidal Flats' landscape character sub-type.
 The village also falls within the 'Ravenglass and Bootle' area of distinctive character.

-C.1.iii Site Assessment
+Site Context and Assessment

 Designations